 The value of developing self-awareness

 Paying close attention to emotions, thoughts, and behaviours will help you become more self-aware.
 We use our self-awareness skills to observe our feelings and judge whether our needs are being met.
 We can strengthen this skill by assessing our abilities and improving where necessary.
-The more we develop this the better we recognize how others see us.
+The more we develop this, the better we recognize how others see us.

 Feeling thoughts and emotions physically

-The impact on our career
+The impact self-awareness has on your career

 What stops people from embracing self-awareness?